 As Gladwell likes to put it, the past deserves a second chance.
 If you love both history and analysis, this podcast is for you.

-This show’s main goal is to promote critical thinking and science literacy among its listeners.
+The Skeptics’ Guide to the Universe‘s main goal is to promote critical thinking and science literacy among its listeners.
 It is hosted by Dr. Steven Novella, a neurologist from Yale University School of Medicine, and is broadcasted weekly with a run time of around an hour.